 Press Tonnage (KN) = Perimeter (mm) * Plate Thickness (mm) * Shear Strength (kn / mm2)

-Converted into metric tons: divided the result of KN by 9.81
+Converted into metric tons: dividing the result of KN by 9.81

-- Perimeter: add up the continuous line forming the boundary of a closed geometric figure.
+- Perimeter: The total length of the continuous line forming the boundary of a closed geometric figure.

-- Thickness: the thickness which will be piecing through by the punching mold.
+- Thickness: The thickness that will be penetrated by the punching mold.

-- Shear Strength: The physical properties of the plate, determined by the material of the sheet and can be found in the material manual.
+- Shear Strength: The physical properties of the plate, which are determined by the material of the sheet, can be found in the material manual.